baldimario/hexagonal-python/README.md

 ---

-## Web Dashboards on reverse proxy
+## Web dashboards behind reverse proxy

 `lvh.me` is a special domain name that resolves to `127.0.0.1` (`localhost`) by default.
 This allows you to use it as a shortcut for local development, instead of `*.localhost`.
 All its subdomains also point to `127.0.0.1`, making it a convenient choice for local development environments.